BlueMetal/iot-edge-dynocard/dynocards-wiki/Getting-Started-page.md

 |              |                               | **Estimated Monthly Cost (Including Optional)**                 | **$682.33**

-## 3.2 Cost Comparison:
+## 3.2 Solution Features and Cost Comparison:

-In this section we will be comparing the cost for all the solution provided in terms of Features & $ Impact:
+In this section we will be comparing the features of each of the solutions and the cost for all the solution:

 ### 3.2.1 In terms of features: